Skip to main content

 How to Get a Master's Degree

-If you’re interested in getting a promotion or launching a new career, you may be wondering how to get a master’s degree and whether graduate school is right for you.
+If you hope to advance in your field or launch a new career, you may be thinking about getting a master’s degree and whether graduate school is right for you.

-“A lot more jobs are requiring master’s degrees,” said Jan Martin, an undergraduate academic advisor at Southern New Hampshire University.
-“I’m getting a lot of feedback from students who say they want to move up in their career, but can’t go higher until they have a master’s degree.”
+“A lot more jobs are requiring master’s degrees,” said Jan Martin '23G, an undergraduate academic advisor at Southern New Hampshire University (SNHU).
+“I’m getting a lot of feedback from students who say they want to move up in their career but can’t go higher until they have a master’s degree.”

-If you’re planning for a future career and wondering,“Should I go to grad school?” it’s important to explore master’s degree requirements for admission and graduation and the benefits of a master's degree.
+If you’re planning for your future career and wondering if you should go to grad school, begin to explore master’s degree requirements for admission and graduation to fully understand the potential benefits of a master's degree.

 Is a Master’s Degree Worth It?

-Businesses, too, are seeking master’s degree holders at higher rates.
-Between 2020 and 2030, jobs that typically require a master’s degree are projected to grow 16.4%, compared to 9.9% for jobs requiring a bachelor’s degree and just 5.1% for jobs requiring only a high school diploma, according to the U.S. Bureau of Labor Statistics (BLS).
+Businesses, too, are seeking master’s degree holders at higher rates, according to information from the U.S. Bureau of Labor Statistics (BLS).* Between 2022 and 2032, jobs typically requiring a master’s degree are projected to grow 11.3%, compared to 6.7% for jobs requiring a bachelor’s degree and 0.9% for jobs requiring only a high school diploma, BLS reported.*

-No matter what your career goals, a master’s degree can also boost your earning potential and reduce your risk of unemployment throughout your career.
+One benefit of earning a master's degree is that it may open the door for potential job opportunities that may require a higher level of education, Martin said.
+No matter what your career goals are, a master’s degree can also boost your earning potential and reduce your risk of unemployment throughout your career.*

-In 2020, master’s degree holders’ median weekly earnings were 18.3% higher than bachelor’s degree holders and 64.7% higher than associate degree holders, according to BLS data.
+In 2022, master’s degree holders’ median weekly earnings were about 16% higher than bachelor’s degree holders and 65% higher than associate degree holders, according to BLS data.*

 Ready to see yourself succeed in a master's degree program?
 The first step is to find the degree that fits your needs.